wasiejen/Free-Snap-Tap/README.md

 - The exe is offered to simplify the usage, it may get a false positive from some antivirus tools and be detected as a trojan.
 The reason for that seems to be the packaging as an executable that triggers these antivirus software and leads to false positives.
 See Discussion #12.
   - Option 1: if recognised as trojan - whitelist it in your antivir.
   - Option 2: instead use the py file - See `# Installation` for more info

-## Configuration

-Start Options: (add to the bat(ch) file or in a link after the *path*\free_snap_tap.exe)
--  `-nomenu` or `direct-start`: skips the menu and will be directly active
--  `-tapfile="filename"`: (with or without "): load and save tap groupings from a custom save file
--  `-keyfile="filename"`: (with or without "): load and save key groupings from a custom save file
--  `-debug`: print out some debug info
--  `-nocontrols`: to start it without the controls on `DEL`, `END` and `PAGE_DOWN`keys enabled- start -
--  `-delay="number ,number"`: sets the default min and max delay of "number,number" ms for Tap_Groups and Key_Groups (can be set in a range of 1-1000)
--  `-crossover="number"`: sets the probability of "number" percent for a crossover (can be set in a range of 0-100)
-  - crossover is when the old key is released before the actual pressed key and with a delay to make it more natural
--  `-nodelay`: deactivates delay and crossover

-Tap Groupings are a set of keys that are observed and the output of each group is separately handled.
-Activation of a key is mutually exclusive to all others—so there will always be only one activated key.
-You can define Tap Groupings or Key Replacements via Command Line or via editing the `tap_groups.txt` or `key_replacement_groups.txt`.

 ## Installation